DarkStarStrix/Math-Programming/Writerside/topics/starter-topic.md

 model.working = Var(employees, shifts, domain=Binary)
 ```

 The objective function is defined using the `Objective` function.
+The `objective_rule`
-The `objective_rule` function calculates the total staffing cost by summing the products of the decision variables and the staffing costs.
-The objective is to minimize this total cost.
+function calculates the total staffing cost by summing the products of the decision variables and the staffing costs.
+The goal is to minimize this total cost.

 ```python
 def objective_rule(model):